Khushishah224/MannMitra-A-Sentiment-Aware-AI-for-Productivity-and-Motivation/README.md

 # 🌸 MannMitra: A Sentiment-Aware AI for Productivity and Motivation

 > _"Dil ki sunta hai MannMitra.
 Kabhi shayari mein, kabhi plan ke saath."_

+## 🧠 Enhanced Features

+### 👤 User Authentication
+- Secure login and registration using JWT
+- MongoDB integration for user data storage
+- Language preference storage

+### 📊 Mood Detection Flow
+1. Step 1: "How are you feeling today?" - Share your mood
+2. Step 2: Receive a contextual motivational quote
+3. Step 3: Choose what you want to focus on
+4. Step 4: Get a personalized micro-plan

+### 📝 CRUD Planner Features
+- Create custom tasks with title, description, duration
+- Categorize tasks by subject or type (study, work, personal)
+- Edit, delete, and mark tasks as completed
+- Filter tasks by status and category

+### 📱 Improved UI/UX
+- Clean, responsive design
+- Animated transitions using Framer Motion
+- Toast notifications for feedback
+- Mobile-optimized interfaceari mein, kabhi plan ke saath."_
 > Your Desi emotional companion — now with a micro-planner.

 ---